snok/install-poetry/README.md

     ```

    > We have never needed to cache remote VENVs in our Github Actions, but if
-   you have, please feel free to submit a PR explaining how it's done.
+   you've done this, please feel free to submit a PR explaining how it's done.

-2. Skipping VENV creation
+2. Skipping venv creation

-    If you want to skip VENV creation, all the original examples are made valid
+    If you want to skip venv creation, all the original examples are made valid
-    by removing the VENV activation line: `source .venv/bin/activate`.
+    by simply removing the venv activation line: `source .venv/bin/activate`.

     To enable caching in this case, you will want to set up something resembling
     the the linting job caching step in the [Matrix testing](#mtesting); caching
     your pip wheels rather than your installed dependencies.

-    Since you're not caching your whole VENV, you will need to re-install
+    Since you're not caching your whole venv, you will need to re-install
-    dependencies every time you run the job; however, caching will save
+    dependencies every time you run the job; caching will, however, still save
-    you the time it would otherwise take to download the wheels,
-    and it will reduce the strain on PyPi.
+    you the time it would take to download the wheels (and it will reduce the strain on PyPi).

 ## Contributing
 Contributions are always welcome; submit a PR!